Arizona Overtime and Wage Laws

 Minimum Wage Regulations

-The minimum wage in Arizona is $7.80 per hour, as of January 1, 2013.
-When an employer claims a tip credit, the minimum wage is lowered to $4.80 per hour for employees who customarily and regularly receive tips, so long as the tips plus wages is not less than $7.80 per hour.
+The minimum wage in Arizona is $7.90 per hour as of January 1, 2014, and was previously $7.80 per hour, as of January 1, 2013.
+The Arizona minimum wage is increased annually based on a cost of living formula.
+When an employer claims a tip credit, the minimum wage is lowered to $4.80 per hour for employees who customarily and regularly receive tips, so long as the tips plus wages is not less than the minimum wage.

 The following classes of individuals are not subject to Arizona’s minimum wage: